Grass family (Poaceae)

 Cultivation: This weedy grass is found in full to partial sun, moist to dry-mesic conditions, and many kinds of soil, including those containing loam, clay, and gravel.
 After the seeds germinate, this grass develops very quickly.
 It is can produce several generations of plants in a single growing season.

 Faunal Associations: Various insects feed on Green Foxtail and other weedy Setaria spp.
-These include grasshoppers, a skipper caterpillar, flea & leaf beetles, aphids, and stinkbugs (see Insect Table).
+These species include grasshoppers, flea and leaf beetles, aphids, stinkbugs, and the seed-eating larvae of a gall fly (see Insect Table).
 Upland gamebirds, songbirds, and even some wetland birds eat the seeds of these grasses (see Bird Table).
 To some of these species (especially the smaller songbirds), the weedy Setaria spp. are preferred as a source of food.
 It is possible that some seeds are able to pass through the gullets of birds and remain in a viable state; this may explain the rapid spread of these weedy grasses across North America.
 Some mammals also utilize these grasses as a source of food.
 The Prairie Deer Mouse (Peromyscus maniculatus bairdi), White-Footed Mouse (Peromyscus leucopus), wild House Mouse (Mus musculus), and Thirteen-Lined Ground Squirrel (Citellus tridecemlineatus) eat the seeds, while the Prairie Vole (Microtus ochrogaster) has been observed to feed on both the leaves and seeds.
 Cattle and other domesticated grazing animals will eat the foliage of young plants; the Cottontail Rabbit also eats the foliage to some extent.

 Photographic Location: The photographed plant was growing from a crack in a city sidewalk in Urbana, Illinois.